Noleli/trop-analysis/treeviz/bugs.md

 - transitions for tree (reshuffle columns?)
 - stats/tracking
-- minify data and try to split it up for parallel loading x what's going on at merkha-tipkha-merkha-tipkha? gone. huh.
+- minify data and try to split it up for parallel loading
+- what's going on at merkha-tipkha-merkha-tipkha? (gone sometimes…)
+- what's going on in telishaketana-tipkha?
+- clean up stress-only doublings (like pashta-pashta pashta-pashta)
+- add row-multiplied probabilities (global rather than conditional)